 he will gather the lambs with his arm.

 The promise is repeated in Isaiah 51 and 62.
 The mighty ‘arm’ of the Lord – first outstretched to deliver Israel in the time of Moses (Deut 4:34) – is his servant the Messiah (Isa 53:1).
-With his strong hand he will dash the nations in pieces like a potter’s vessel.
+He will dash the nations in pieces like a potter’s vessel.

 So the oratorio begins with a message to the Jews that, when all seems lost, God himself will come to them in glory.
 The middle part then reminds us that he has already come, in the person of one who was wounded for our transgressions and crushed for our iniquities.
 We who listen to the music await his coming in hope.
 Death has been swallowed up in victory, and will be swallowed up at the last trumpet, at the resurrection of the dead.
 Handel concludes with words from the final book: “Blessing and honour, glory and power, be unto him that sitteth upon the throne, and unto the Lamb, for ever and ever” – the cry of every creature under heaven.

 Apart from the difficulty of taking in the sheer magnitude of the events, the greatest challenge is discerning the book’s chronology.
 The general direction of travel is of course forwards.
-Events are described in the order in which they happen, but with pauses for excursions which set forth certain aspects in more detail.
+Events are described in the order in which they happen, but with pauses for excursions which set forth some aspects in more detail.
 Even the letters to the seven churches are sequential: while they concern first and foremost the congregations addressed and living at the time, on a larger scale they refer (arguably) to successive churches, from the immediately post-apostolic age to the present day.
 The scroll with the seven seals reveals its contents as it is opened one seal at a time.
 The first four encompass a series of disasters that are now behind us; the fifth is being fulfilled; the sixth and seventh represent the final wrath.
-The fifth and sixth and the interval between are elaborated upon in chapters 7 to 19.
+This last period is elaborated upon in chapters 7 to 19.
 Chapter 12, at the centre of the book, summarises all history, from Creation to the return of Jews to Palestine in the modern era.
 The Lamb claims his inheritance after the scroll is fully opened.
 He is married to his bride.
 Chapter 20 summarises the millennial reign of Christ and his people, elaborated on in chapters 21 and 22.

 The blasts of the trumpets are God’s final warnings before the full force of his wrath.
-The natural disasters bring civilisation to its knees, the first being so sudden, so destructive, that those versed in the book will know that the trumpets have begun.
+The natural disasters bring civilisation to its knees.
 Some Christians receive divine protection in order to make one last appeal to the world to be reconciled to God.
 Then the sky dims and demons invade the earth, initially to torment, subsequently to kill.
-Meanwhile, Jerusalem is conquered by a coalition of Gentile powers and for three and a half years two prophets explain to Jew and Gentile alike the significance of what is coming on the world.
+Meanwhile, Jerusalem is conquered by a coalition of Gentile powers and for three and a half years two prophets explain the significance of what is coming on the world.
 At the end of their testimony they are murdered.
 Many Israelis are killed, enslaved and sent into exile.
 One more trumpet is blown.
 Believers who have survived are taken off the earth.
 The dead in Christ rise from their graves.
 The earth is plunged into darkness and given over to fire, the Sun’s fire.

 Daniel was told that the end of the age for the Jews would consist of 7 years split into two three-and-a-half-year periods.
 The first of these were the years AD 26-30, when John the Baptist and the Messiah prophesied to the nation.
 Then came an interval elided in the prophecy when the Jewish people were mostly indifferent or hostile to what was offered and the gospel went out beyond Judaea, eventually to the ends of the earth.
 The second half of the 7 years, still to come, is the three-and-a-half-year period described in chapters 11 and 13 of Revelation.
 An interpretation of Daniel’s prophecy is given at the end of this book.

 Daniel indicated that there would also be a 7-year period for the Gentiles, when civilisation would be chopped down like a tree and stripped bare, until men understood that the Most High was the supreme ruler.
-That period is interpreted to begin with the first trumpet and end with the final bowl of wrath.
-It ends shortly after the 42 months of chapters 11 and 13.
+That period is interpreted to begin with the first trumpet and end with the final bowl of wrath, shortly after the 42 months of chapters 11 and 13.

 Revelation is designed to be read sequentially, the earlier chapters cumulatively informing the later ones.
 The commentary is designed to be read in the same way.
 The first time through, ignore the numerous scriptural references in brackets, and if the first chapter seems difficult, persevere; the rest is easier.
-Then go back and read the commentary again, studiously look up the references, and use these as an aid to understanding the revelation of God in all Scripture.
-The third time, just read the text (or even start with this if you have not read the book for a while).
+Then go back and read the commentary again, studiously look up the references, and use these as an aid to understanding the revelation of God in all Scripture; the appendices can also be used for devotional study.
+Finally, just read the text (or even start with this if you have not read the book for a while).
+Spread the word.
 Hard times lie ahead, but the prophecy is intended to equip us for them.
 “Everyone who hears these words of mine and does them I will liken to a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it was founded on the rock.”

 ‘LXX’: Septuagint, the Greek version of the Old Testament, produced in the 3rd and 2nd centuries BC.
 ‘Cf’: Latin confer, meaning compare.